kvvit/deployment_cleaner/README.md

 This application can be used in the development kubernetes cluster, to automatically delete outdated deployments in particular namespace.
-This is next version in which you can use environment variable DRY_RUN, to skip deleting actions if it set to true.
+This is next version in which you can use environment variable `DRY_RUN`, to skip deleting actions if it set to `true`.

 ## Installation